okadash/shelib/README.md

 ```
 That's all to do, needed to load shelib builtin functions for yourfunction.
 You can use shelib builtins inside the cooked function.
 If you don't use any shelib builtins, the function will be simply invoked and exit.
+You can use *yourfunction* as a style-free generic shell function and any procedure can be freely described in the function in your order, with or without usage of shelib builtin functions.

 # Install